erenerogullari/Graph-Simplification-for-Model-Checking/README.md

-# Model Checking with K-Modules
+# Graph Simplification for Model Checking
  A graph simplification algorithm that uses k-modules to improve the efficiency of model checking on graphs.

 ## Usage